kayjay33/web-store-stripe/buildNotes.md

 ## Styling things to fix:

-- Make categories blade on the left smaller (only one selection but takes up the whole screen)
+- Create an "all" option in the category dropdown to refetch all the products
+- Make the "category" text change to "jewelry" for example when the user selects the jewelry category
 - Make first letter of categories capitalized